torvalds/linux/Documentation/x86/resctrl_ui.rst

 b/w that the group may be able to use and the system admin can configure the b/w accordingly.

-If the MBA is specified in MB(megabytes) then user can enter the max b/w in MB rather than the percentage values.
+If resctrl is using the software controller (mba_sc) then user can enter the max b/w in MB rather than the percentage values.
 ::

   # echo "L3:0=3;1=c\nMB:0=1024;1=500" > /sys/fs/resctrl/p0/schemata